Why Nevis? – Corporates, Wealth Management and Citizenship

 - The passport allows the holder to reside in other Caribbean Community countries (Caricom) if they wish to do so.
 There are 15 Caricom member states.

-If you would like further information regarding the jurisdiction of Nevis and the advantages that it offers, please contact Graham Sutcliffe on email@example.com.
+If you would like further information regarding the jurisdiction of Nevis and the advantages that it offers, please contact John Mellor on firstname.lastname@example.org.